 - Illnesses that don’t improve with home treatment, like flu symptoms that last longer than 10 days.

 - Unexplained or complex symptoms, like constant back pain, digestive issues or severe headaches.

 If you have a relationship with a primary care provider, they can use your medical history to diagnose and treat your symptoms.

-Intermountain Healthcare is dedicated to providing excellence in primary care.
+Intermountain Health is dedicated to providing excellence in primary care.
 Our medical teams are connected to a wide network of specialists who can offer the advanced care that you need.
 To get started with a primary care provider, use a find a provider tool today to make an appointment.

 *This article is for informational purposes only and is not intended to be a substitute for medical advice or diagnosis from a physician or qualified healthcare professional.